JohanKlingstrom/inkterest/README.md

 # INKTEREST ✒️

 Inkterest is an image sharing social media web application for tattoo enthusiasts.
 Users can share, comment on, and save designs and tattoos.
 It was built as an exercise in React, Sanity and TailwindCSS.
+This project is a customised version of an original project by JavaScript Mastery on YouTube.
 Project can be viewed live at [inkterest.netlify.app](https://inkterest.netlify.app/)

 ### Built With